Investigators say poor track conditions caused a 2021 Amtrak derailment in Montana that killed three

 Marc Magliari, a spokesperson for Amtrak, said in a statement that “Amtrak appreciates the opportunity to participate in the investigation and we will review the recommendations.
 Amtrak will continue to work with all stakeholders to improve rail safety for the traveling public.”

-Kristofer Riddle, an attorney for four passengers who were on the train, said he was unsurprised by the report’s findings because damaged tracks are well-known safety concerns.
+Attorney Kristofer Riddle and the Clifford Law Firm represent a number of passengers who were on the train.
+Riddle said he was unsurprised by the report’s findings because damaged tracks are well-known safety concerns.

 What continues to outrage him, he said, is that the same safety concerns arise after passenger train accidents without any changes.
 One of his clients, Justin Ruddell, was in a train car restroom when it derailed near the small town of Joplin, whipping the door open and pouring dirt and gravel atop him as he clung for dear life.

-Note: This story has been corrected to say that attorney Kristofer Riddle and his firm, Clifford Law Office represent a number of passengers who were onboard the Amtrak train.